fbpx Skip to Content

 TO APPLY

-Applications will be considered on a rolling basis, and the position may be filled prior to the close of applications.
-Interviews begin immediately, until filled.
+Submit the following materials to Soledad Picón, Director of Development, at [email protected].
+Applications will be reviewed on a rolling basis and the position may be filled prior to the close of applications.

-3. Two references, one professional supervisor, the other professional peer; academic or personal references will not be considered.
-Provide full name, position, place of employment, phone number, and email address for each, as well as a description of how you know the individual.
+• At least two references: one professional supervisor reference and a reference of choice.
+Personal references will not be considered.
+Full name, position, place of employment, phone number and email address must be submitted for each, as well as a description of how you know the individual.

 The Bass is seeking a teaching artist assistant to assist in implementing an arts-integrated curriculum for the STEAM Plus program working with Miami-Dade County Public Schools(M-DCPS).
 You will report to and work in close collaboration with the Education Outreach and Special Programs manager to oversee materials, take inventory, and deliver lessons alongside the STEAM Plus Teaching Artist, and support K-12 partnered schools participating in the STEAM designation process through interactions, field trips, and exhibitions/showcases.